thefxperson/thefxperson/README.md

 # Hi, I'm Parker!

 I'm a computer science student at Oregon State University, graduating in June, 2023.
-I am currently looking for internships for Summer 2023, before starting a Ph.D. in Natural Language Processing this Fall.
+This summer, I'll be joining Pangea Chat as a research engineer intern, before starting a Ph.D. in Computer Science at UC Santa Barbara this Fall.

 ### About Me 📄